initBasti/initBasti.github.io/_posts/2020-04-06-eudyptula-challenge-Part-2.md

-# Eudyptula Challenge Number 2
+# The second part of my small adventure

 ### (Or how to build the kernel from source)